 Then I simply cut between the numbers to make rows and columns.
 I probably cut these too difficult.

 I wanted it more difficult than just squares, mainly because I wanted there to be only one correct way to put the puzzle together.
 But I think went overboard with the curves and zigzag cuts.

 But it still worked.
-Next time I’ll just remember to make it a tad simpler even.
+Next time I’ll just remember to make it a tad simpler.

-You could even draw on your cutting lines to help you before you start to cut.
+You could even draw out your cutting lines to help you before you start to cut.

 I let Henry have a shot at putting together the number puzzle, counting his way to sixteen as he did it.